cybrneon/master-thesis/C_DATA/THOUGHTS/Thoughts_Collection.md

   “This is the first post-Retina (Display) UI (user interface), with amazing graphics processing thanks to tremendous GPU (graphics processing unit) power growth, so we had a different set of tools to bring to bear on the problem as compared to seven years ago (when the iPhone first launched).
 Before, the shadowing effect we used was a great way to distract from the limitations of the display.
 But with a display that’s this precise, there’s nowhere to hide.
 So we wanted a clear typography.”
   Jony Ive, September 2013
 - A race to dematerialisation, also through interfaces?
 Is this why people want to bring back skeuomorphism and all that style?
+- We witnessed the voyage from skeuomorphic, realistic and 3D UI, to complete flat UIs, because that was the trend, and now we're kind of backtracking?
+We're witnessing a rebirth of skeuomorphism in a new way, shape and form.
+  WHY?
+HOW IS IT COMING BACK?
+(They call that Flat 2.0, Google called it Material Design in 2014 *-Now at version 3-*, Microsoft called it Fluent Design in 2017 *-Now at version 2-*).